-After 5½ years in captivity, Israeli soldier Gilad Shalit was released on Oct.
+After five and a half years in captivity, Israeli soldier Gilad Shalit was released on Oct.
 18, 2011, in a controversial prisoner exchange deal.
 Prime Minister Benjamin Netanyahu gave the green light for the release of Palestinian prisoners previous governments had refused to let go, deviating from and breaching the security-political-

 The whole country watched with bated breath as Shalit walked on camera into the Rafah crossing escorted by his captors, including Ahmed Jabari, the commander of Hamas’ military wing, the Izz ad-Din al-Qassam Brigades.